jartis/songler/README.md

   * I think making the wheel visibility toggle-able is a good call, so you can have the queue without the wheel, or turn it on-and-off on the fly.
 Queue visibility is kind of necessary, though, IMHO.
 Keyboard shortcuts for enable/disable wheel?
 3. What's the structure for authorization and the assorted streamer/viewer pages?
 What auth mechanism do I want to use?
 4. Does ytid belong on a SONG level, or a SONGLIST entry level?
+   * This is going to live at a SONGLIST level, you may want a different version/link than another user.

 ## Notes